elucify/genbank-book/genomesubmit_annotation.md

 ```

-Inteins should be annotated with two mat_peptide features, one for the intein and one for the final protein.
-We also add "precursor" to the product name on the CDS feature.
+Inteins should be annotated with two `mat_peptide` features, one for the intein and one for the final protein.
+We also add `precursor` to the product name on the CDS feature.
 Unfortunately, you can not add a mat_peptide feature in a table.
 Instead, you can add a misc_feature and we can convert them for you.
-Please see accession number [AY847267](//www.ncbi.nlm.nih.gov/nuccore/AY847267) for an example of an intein containing protein.
+Please see accession number [AY847267](//www.ncbi.nlm.nih.gov/nuccore/AY847267) for an example of an intein-containing protein.

 #### Partial coding regions in incomplete genomes